 Do You Need a License to Drive a Boat in Florida?

 If you were born on or after Jan.
-1, 1988, and are planning on operating a boat powered by at least a 10 horsepower, in Florida, you need to carry some sort of a certificate, which indicates that you are indeed qualified to operate a boat in this state.
+1, 1988, and are planning on operating a boat powered by at least 10 horsepower in Florida, you need to carry some sort of a certificate, which indicates that you are indeed qualified to operate a boat in this state.

-There are thousands of boats in different types and sizes sailing in the Florida waters, so unforeseen accidents can likely occur.
+Thousands of boats of different types and sizes are sailing in the Florida waters, so unforeseen accidents can likely occur.
 This has made the requirement for a safety course rather important to ensure the safety of all boaters.

 - Successfully complete an approved boating education course from the National Association of State Boating Law Administrations

 - Pass an equivalent course or temporary certificate examination